AI Development8 min read

 • Install Cursor from cursor.sh and open your existing project or start fresh

-• Navigate to Settings → Features → Code Review and enable "Auto-review on save" for continuous feedback
+• Navigate to Settings, then Features, then Code Review and enable "Auto-review on save" for continuous feedback

 • Configure review depth: "Quick" for syntax and obvious bugs (1-2 seconds), "Standard" for security and patterns (3-5 seconds), or "Deep" for architectural analysis (10-15 seconds)